 Light up the newspaper in different places using the vents until the newspaper burns entirely.
 You can use a butane torch or just use long fireplace matches.

 It will take around five minutes for the paper to start burning the charcoal, the air flow in the cylinder will bring the heat forward and you will start to see a light smoke coming out of the top of the chimney and hear the charcoal crackling.

-If you are cooking on a stainless grill, just fill your chimney starter to the top with charcoal light up the igniter like paper and set the chimney on top.
+If you are cooking on a stainless grill, just fill your chimney starter to the top with charcoal.
+Then use an igniter like paper and set the chimney on top.

-Chimney Starter Tips
+Charlies Hot Chimney Tips

-– Don’t use petroleum-based fire igniters.
+Don’t use petroleum-based fire igniters.
 They are are not only unnecessary but when used they will burn your coal too fast.

 Also for safety use tongs to put down the hot coal on the grill, and long fireplace matches to burn the paper, as you don’t want to burn your hands.

-Just like tenderizing steak, using a chimney starter is a fairly easy task.
+Using a chimney starter is a fairly easy task.
 Not only that but it is a safer, less toxic way to get your barbecue going in almost no time.

 Once you have tried a chimney starter you will never feel the need to use any other method again, as they are quick, incredibly cheap and will last you many many years.

 Hungry For More?